System of roots

-This paper continues the study of very special sandwich algebras begun in Cushman \cite{cushman17a}.
-We show that a class of very special sandwich algebras has an analogue of a root system of a semisimple Lie algebra \cite[p.42]{humphreys}.
+In this paper we define the notion of a system of roots, which generalizes the concept of root system of a semisimple complex Lie algebra \cite[p.42]{humphreys}.
+We show every algebra in a certain class of nonsemisimple Lie algebras has a system of roots.
 This leads to an analogue of a Weyl group, which we study in another paper \cite{cushman17b}.